 Sessions are held in a retreat space in West Cork, a wellness space near your location, online, or a combination of all.

+This practice is human-centered and is dispute resolution with wellness techniques sprinkled in, to account for all parts of a person.
 This can include Sound Meditations, breathing exercises, time in nature, somatic techniques, a physical environment of care, and more, as we unpack a conflict together.

 This process is confidential and non-binding unless an agreement is signed.
 This process is facilitated impartially, in that both parties will be heard and attended to, in service of the human and the dispute.